+Spreadsheet processing is platform agnostic therefore it can be used the same way with ASP.NET as with WPF or Winforms.

 will document processing come to other telerik products such as Kendo UI for MVC?

 Will the kendo grid have the same functionality for mobile as the Radgrid?